cmuncinelli/profile_config/README.md

 - 📦 Tutorials for PYTHIA and ROOT for undergraduates
 - 🧠 Custom Monte Carlo workflows
 - ⚙️ Analysis pipelines for particle collision data
-- 🌀 Vorticity in the Quark Gluon Plasma
+- 🌀 Vorticity in the Quark-Gluon Plasma

 🛠️ Languages & Tools:
 ```bash